derlin/mantelo/README.md

 ## 🔐 Authenticate to Keycloak

-To authenticate to Keycloak, you can either use a username+password, or a service account (client ID+client secret).
+To authenticate to Keycloak, you can either use a username+password, or client credentials (client ID+client secret, also known as service account).

 The library takes care of fetching a token the first time you need it and keeping it fresh.
 By default, it tries to use the refresh token (if available) and always guarantees the token is valid